buildspace/buildspace-projects/GPT3_Writer/en/Section_2/Lesson_3_Add_in_your_prompt.md

 I can’t help you directly with your prompt, because everyone’s prompt is so different.
 But, I’ll show you how I used prompt chaining to 10X my results.
 And, you can apply my learnings to your build as well!

 *Note: maybe you’re already happy with your results already, if so, cool!
-I still recommend you explore prompt change, you never know what you may get.*
+I still recommend you explore prompt chaining, you never know what you may get.*

 So, here’s what I did, I went to Playground and: